m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

 * In the portal, go to 'All resources'.
 Find and click on jakartaee-cafe-insights-`<your suffix>`.
 Note down the connection string in the overview panel.

 ## Set up OpenTelemetry Collector
-The next step is to get an OpenTelemetry Collector set up on the Kubernetes cluster so you can view logs, metrics and traces forwarded to App Insights.
+The next step is to get an OpenTelemetry Collector set up on the Kubernetes cluster so you can view logs, metrics, and traces in App Insights.

 * You must first build the custom OpenTelemetry Collector image and push the image to Docker Hub by issuing the following commands.
 You should explore the `otel-collector-config.yml` file referenced in the Docker build.
-It is configured to collect data from the Open Liberty deployments and send it to Log Analytics/App Insights.
+It is configured to collect data from the Open Liberty deployments and send it to App Insights.
    ```
    docker build -t <your Docker Hub account>/otel-collector:v1 -f Dockerfile-otel-collector .
    docker push <your Docker Hub account>/otel-collector:v1